 SB-261 Status: Senate Read and Referred (February 17, 2017)

 The Georgia Legislature must give local governments the authority to increase taxes.
-The process involves the legislature approving a bill that allows local governments to hold referendums to allow voters to approve the tax increase.
+The process involves the legislature approving a bill that allows local governments to hold referenda where voters would approve or disapprove of the tax increase.
 Citizens of Atlanta and Fulton County recently voted to increase their sales tax to pay for more public transit.
 HB-386 and SB-261 allow for residents of Dekalb County to approve a similar sales tax increase for transit expansion in the county.

 Not this year Dekalb.
 Legislators, most of whom do not live in Dekalb, decided that Dekalb residents should not have the ability to vote on whether to raise their own taxes.
 That’s paternalism at its finest.

 Sponsors: Kevin Tanner, 9th; Rick Golick, 40th; Ed Rynder, 142nd

 Status: Passed House and Senate.
 Signed by Governor (May 09, 2017)

 Drones are the new millenials.
 For months and years now all we’ve heard about is drones and how they’re going to save the world.
 Well the Georgia Legislature believes that the state, and not local governments, should have the ability to regulate drones.
 This seems like wise policy as drones will undoubtedly be crossing city and county lines on a regular basis, so statewide regulatory regime makes sense.
 HB-481 officially declares the regulation of drones to be in the State of Georgia’s realm and voids most local laws pertaining to drones created after April 1, 2017.
 The bill does allow local government to pass laws that conform to FAA requirements or that prohibit or provide for the launching or landing of drones on public property, but not for commercial purposes.